tBaxter/questions-for-employers/README.md

 ## Culture
 **What type of people are successful here?
 What type of people are not?**
+**Alternate: What characteristics do the people who are most celebrated have in common with each other?
+Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?**
 Pay close attention to this one.
 You can potentially pick up a lot of red flags for homogenous, non-inclusive, bro-type cultures.
 The phrase "culture fit" itself can be a warning sign.

 **How do you determine if someone is a poor fit for the company?**
 Same as above, they may tell you more than they mean to about what they value (and what they don't).

-**What characteristics do the people who are most celebrated have in common with each other?
-Conversely, what are the characteristics that are common to the promising people you hired, but who then flamed out and failed or left?**

 **If an employee does something harmful that isn't a fireable offense, how do you handle that?
 What steps do you take to create a culture of accountability?**
-They absolutely should have a plan for this.
-If they don't, any number of toxic-but-not-fireable behaviors are not being addressed.
+They should have a plan for this.
+If they don't, any number of toxic-but-not-fireable behaviors are probably not being addressed.

 **Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?**
 You should hear something about rotation of duties or location, sabbaticals, etc. In other words, a real plan for avoiding burnout, not empty platitudes.